LibrariesHacked/mobilelibraries-website/src/pages/accessibility.md

 We know some parts of this website are not fully accessible:

 - The map page is not fully accessible.
-All the information on mobile library timetables is made available on the two alternatives pages, the stops page and the mobile library vans page.
+The information on mobile library timetables is made available on two alternative pages, the stops page and the mobile library vans page.

 ### Technical information about this website's accessibility